 Her new husband Bothwell fled to Scandinavia where he was captured and imprisoned as well.
 Mary would not see him again.

 Her son James, who was but one-year-old, was taken from her and given her crown.
-While imprisoned, Mary, Queen of Scots gave birth to stillborn twins.
+While imprisoned, Mary gave birth to stillborn twins.

 She made a brief attempt at escape from Loch Leven.
 A one George Douglas, her prison warden’s brother, helped her to raise a small army and break out of prison.
 This attempt was thwarted.

 Mary fled to England, eventually.
 The ties of blood, she believed, were stronger than all else that had come between her and Elizabeth, and she was convinced that her cousin would help her win back her throne.